Ouwen/BME-590-Machine-Learning-in-Imaging/session/session_0/1 GCP setup/GCP setup instructions.md

 screen -r notebook_server
 ```

 ### 8. If you stop your instance, your programs will also stop.
-So to restart the server you need to run step 7 again.
+So to restart the server you need to run step 7 again starting from `screen`.
 When your server is running, you can access the notebook from anywhere, another computer, a chromebook, ipad, or even your phone.

 ___________
 ## Important, if you leave your server running it will cost money.
 The server we spun up is not very expensive, but with GPUs the cost can be up to \$300 a month.